sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_classes.md

 ## Temporary objects

-The final node type we need to handle is `CXXTemporaryObjectExpr`, which represents the construction of temporary object.
+The final node type we need to handle is `CXXTemporaryObjectExpr`, which represents the construction of temporary objects.
 In the example we've been using throughout this post, this applies to the definition of the `Vector3::zero` static class member.

 Generally speaking, these nodes appear in a variety of contexts, such as: